 “Well, what would you’ve said if I did.”

 He smiles and says, “Well, I’m glad I didn’t ask.”

 In the rearview, it was either an act of desperation or a nudge toward helping me grow.
-I waver on which it was depending on the day.
+I waver depending on the day.
 My best guess is that Sanford didn’t want to break in someone new, so he picked the obvious choice among those who knew him best.
-The next three years would be full of challenges, and from that I learned a great deal.
-It also solidified the Jagger/Richards relationship that we’ve had for twenty years now.
+The next three years would be full of challenges, and I learned a great deal from that.
+It also solidified the Jagger/Richards relationship we’ve had for more than twenty years now.